-We familiarise ourselves with your build, document what needs regular attention, and set up monitoring for speed and uptime.
+We familiarise ourselves with your build and set up monitoring before the retainer begins.

-Regular checks on performance, form function, and content accuracy.
-Issues flagged before you notice them.
+Regular checks run every month.
+Issues flagged before you notice them, not after.

-Content changes, CMS additions, design tweaks — submitted and completed within the agreed timeframe.
+Content changes, CMS additions and minor development work handled within the agreed timeframe.

 Yes.
 We take on Webflow and Shopify sites built by others.
 Before we commit, we review the build and tell you what state it is in.
 If there are structural issues that would make support unpredictable, we scope a remediation first.